aristanetworks/avd-workshops/workshops/jinja-yaml.md

 Let's analyze the sections of this template.

 `rsrv`:  This variable represents an item in the dictionary **`radius_servers`** as the dictionary is looped over.

-`global`: This tells the template which YAML file to look at for the variable.

 Looking at the configuration line we created, we see instead of walking through the dictionary via the dictionary key names, we key off our variable which represents the items in our dictionary.
 This can be seen with the `rsrv['hosts']` line.
 This means we are looking for the value of the **`host`** key for each server in our list that is currently assigned to the **`rsrv`** variable.
 The same holds true for the `rsrv['vrf']` and `rsrv['key']` lines.